LIS561/syllabi/presentations/DescLog.md

 - Decidability is a complex topic, but it's basically about our ability to use general-purpose algorithms to answer questions.
-- In information processing applications, we're interested in questions about information we've collected in a database.
-In deductive applications, we care about more than just retrieving answers we've explicitly stored.
+- In deductive applications we care about more than just retrieving answers we've explicitly stored.
 Typically we store logical rules or definitions that act on individual facts and records.
 A typical query would be asking for a list of individuals that are instances